Berkeley-MDes/tdf-fa24-Nora-DancingGoose-NextLevel/README.md

    Finally, I used my function calculateAverage() to calculate the smooth values.
 <img width="50%" alt="Youtube screenshot" src="assets/6-3.png">

+### Speculation:

+This project could evolve into motion-detection systems or wearable devices that track activity or posture.
+Further optimization, such as using machine learning to interpret motion patterns, could unlock new applications in fields like fitness tracking or healthcare monitoring.
 ---

 # Week 5: Explore about Photon #
 This week I mainly explored about photon.

+Reflection:
+My exploration of the Photon this week introduced both technical challenges and learning opportunities.
+I encountered common setup issues like device recognition on Windows and serial port visibility, which I resolved with assistance.
+These hurdles reinforced my troubleshooting skills.
+Additionally, experimenting with tutorials deepened my understanding of the Photon’s capabilities, such as using sensors and cloud-based functions.

 I encountered a bunch of issues in setting up the photon with my laptop, basiclly problems like my windows device cannot recognise my photon, my serial port does not appears in the UI after I plugged in my photon.
 These problems are common when setting up a new microprocesser with PC and I solved these problems with the help of Roopa.